Methane and climate change – Why are cows to blame?

 How much methane does a cow emit?

 Cows emit methane, when they digest food.
 Cows emit wind every three minutes – making over 100 kg of methane per year.
-In terms of climate-damaging effect, this corresponds to a CO2 emission of 18,000 kilometres driven in a car.

 What happens when the methane that lies beneath the permafrost is released?